Energy dispute deepens between Mexico and foreign allies

-MEXICO CITY, May 16 (Reuters) - The European Union and Canada have formally raised concerns to Mexico about rules they say endanger renewable energy projects, escalating tensions with its government, which late on Friday moved to tighten its control over the power industry.
+MEXICO CITY (Reuters) - The European Union and Canada have formally raised concerns to Mexico about rules they say endanger renewable energy projects, escalating tensions with its government, which late on Friday moved to tighten its control over the power industry.

 In letters that were leaked to Mexican media on Friday, the same day they were sent, the foreign powers said the rules threatened foreign investment in the energy sector.
 Diplomatic sources confirmed the letters were genuine on Saturday.